m3h0w/revent/src/markdown-pages/principles.md

-10. **Meta-principle of evolutionary nature
+# 10. Meta-principle of evolutionary nature

-*As community evolves, principles evolve.
+*As community evolves, principles evolve.*